johnnewcombe/NewBear-77-68/JMON/README.md

 Created by GlassTTY, Jan.
 2026, using MINIMON (ACH, Dec.
-1978) as a base with additional code from Motorola's MIKBUG.
+1978) as a base with additional code including SRec routines from Motorola's MIKBUG.

 Special thanks to Chris Carter for inspiration and help.